ETHW-ECPI/ETHW-ECPI.github.io/README.md

 # My Amazing Website Project

-This is a project for my Web Design Class.
+This is a project for my Web Design Class and JavaScript Class.

 ## Table of Contents
 - [Installation](#installation)